 3.2.1.
 Each sample submitted shall conform to the relevant specifications of this Regulation.

 3.2.2.
-Filament light sources shall be so designed as to be and to remain in good working order when in normal use.
+Light sources shall be so designed as to be and to remain in good working order when in normal use.
 They shall moreover exhibit no fault in design or manufacture.

 3.2.3.
 The filament(s) shall be the only element(s) of the filament light source that generate and emit light when energised.

+The solid state junction(s) and possibly one or more elements for fluorescence-based conversion shall be the only element(s) of the LED replacement light source that generate(s) and emit(s) light when energized.

+3.2.4.
+Light sources shall exhibit no scores or spots which might impair their efficiency and their optical performance.
+This shall be verified for LED replacement light sources when commencing approval testing and when required in the respective paragraphs in this Regulation.

+3.2.5.
+Light sources shall be equipped with standard caps complying with the cap data sheets of IEC Publication 60061, as specified on the individual data sheets of Annex 1.

+3.2.5.1.
+LED replacement light sources shall be equipped with a cap of the same cap designation as specified for its counterpart filament light sources with the same category designation.

+3.2.5.2.
+Geometric dimensions of the cap of the LED replacement light source, not relevant for interchangeability, may deviate from those specified in the relevant cap data sheet of IEC Publication 60061 within maximum allowed values if these maximum deviations are specified in the relevant light source category data sheet (oversize cap).

+3.2.6.
+The cap shall be strong and firmly secured to the bulb of the filament light source.

+3.2.7.
+To ascertain whether light sources conform to the requirements of paragraphs 3.2.4. to 3.2.6. above, a visual inspection, a dimension check and, where necessary, a trial fitting into the holder as specified in IEC publication 60061 shall be carried out.

 3.3.
-Manufacture
+Filament light sources (incandescent technology)

 3.3.1.
-Filament light source bulbs shall exhibit no scores or spots which might impair their efficiency and their optical performance.

-3.3.2.
-Filament light sources shall be equipped with standard caps complying with the cap data sheets of IEC Publication 60061, as specified on the individual data sheets of Annex 1.

-3.3.3.
-The cap shall be strong and firmly secured to the bulb.

-3.3.4.
-To ascertain whether filament light sources conform to the requirements of paragraphs 3.3.1. to 3.3.3. above, a visual inspection, a dimension check and, where necessary, a trial fitting shall be carried out.

-3.4.
 Tests

-3.4.1.
+3.3.1.1.
 Filament light sources shall first be aged at their test voltage for approximately one hour.
 For dual-filament light sources, each filament shall be aged separately.
 In the case of filament light sources, for which more than one test voltage is specified, the highest test voltage value shall be used for ageing.